How do I get an element from one photo into another?

 Because it’s used so often, Photoshop assigns the action a shortcut on the keyboard.
-Simply hit Ctrl + J (Command + J) on the keyboard.
+Simply hit Ctrl + J (Command + J on a Mac) on the keyboard.

 This is the fastest way to copy a layer, but it only works within the same Photoshop document.
-Next, let’s look at how to duplicate and move a layer to another image.
+Next, let’s look at how to copy a layer and move it to another image.

 How to Copy Layers From One Image to Another

 There are a few ways to do this.
 Which one works best will depend on what you’re trying to do (or which one is the easiest to remember!)

 Keep in mind that size compatibility depends on the images.
 If you take a small piece of a small image and paste it onto a large image, it might not appear as large as you would like.